Clastify logo

 Reducing carbonyl and carboxyl groups

-In organic equations, [H] stands for a reducing agent.
-Many reducing agents supply the same key particle: the hydride ion, an anion, H⁻, which donates a pair of electrons to an electron-poor carbon atom.
-You don’t need to learn specific reducing-agent names or mechanisms, but you should recognise hydride delivery as the key chemical role.
+In organic equations, $[H]$ is shorthand for a reducing agent.
+Many reducing agents supply the hydride ion, an anion, $H^-, which donates a pair of electrons to an electron-poor carbon atom.
+You don’t need to know the names of specific reducing agents or the mechanisms, but you should know that hydride delivery is the key chemical role.

-A carboxylic acid reduces to a primary alcohol through an aldehyde:
+A carboxylic acid is reduced to a primary alcohol via an aldehyde:

 Overall: